-This module includes an in-depth exploration into how to integrate International Baccalaureate Diploma Program (IB DP) philosophy in curriculum design, teaching and learning, assessment and research.
-Students will be guided on designing and refining Chinese language curriculum that reflects the overall IB DP philosophy and learner profile and at the same time aligns with the Chinese language curriculum guides.
+MEDD7104 Integrating IB philosophy in Chinese language teaching language curriculum guides.
 Students will also be engaged in exploring various pedagogies and technological tools to integrate IB philosophy and learner profiles in language and culture instruction.
 Students will explore Theory of Knowledge (TOK), Creativity, Action and Service (CAS), and Extended Essay and Chinese language education.
 Furthermore, the module will also enhance students' understanding on how to reflect IB philosophy and learner profile in assessment design and how to design assessments that reflect IB subject matter specific assessment criteria.
 In this module, students will not only understand the integration of IB philosophy in various aspects of instruction, but also generate a series of research questions around the integration of IB philosophy in instruction.
 This module will be delivered mainly in Mandarin.
-Assessment: 100% coursework.